HillaryDanan/BIND/article_draft.md

 - Multiple scales of boundaries exist (atomic→cognitive→system→universal)
 - Consciousness may use boundaries for error correction
 - Architectural diversity represents different solutions to the same computational challenges

+**The Vision Ahead:**
+With parallel neural and AI datasets analyzed through identical frameworks, we stand at the threshold of empirically testing whether artificial and biological intelligence share fundamental organizational principles.
+This isn't just theoretical—the data exists, the methods are validated, and the implications are profound.

 The integration of neuroscience, AI, and clinical populations reveals boundaries aren't just where change happens—they're why change happens.
 Different cognitive architectures achieve similar ends through different boundary organizations, suggesting profound flexibility in how minds can be constructed.